codecraftingtools/codecraftingtools.github.io/_sources/design.rst.txt

 Our file formats also provide a mechanism for the **parameterization** of entities such as message types, component interfaces, and component implementations.
-This is a powerful feature that can be leveraged to make a code base much more managable.
+This is a powerful feature that can be leveraged to make a code base much more manageable.

 All of our custom text-based file formats are designed to be very similar to one another in order to share as much code as possible